-- In which team have you been able to work best so far?
+- What kind of team have you been able to work in best so far?

-- What was the best team event/outing you've done so far?
+- What was the best team event/trip you have done so far?

-- Have you ever made a mistake from which you were able to benefit later?
+- Have you ever made a mistake that you could later benefit from learning from?

 - What has been your absolute favorite project so far?

 - If you didn't have to make money, what would you do?

 - Who or what would be your absolute nightmare boss?

 - If you had lived in the Middle Ages, what would your job have been?

 - What do you hope your colleagues would say about you?

 - If you could banish one question from job interviews: what would it be?